-1.0 INTRODUCTION During the month of December 2014, Goshawk Environmental Consulting, Inc. (Goshawk) conducted two cultural resources surveys within the Eagle Ford Play, Central Eagle Ford Zone, at the request of EOG Resources, Inc. (EOG).
+1.0 INTRODUCTION During the month of August 2015, Goshawk Environmental Consulting, Inc. (Goshawk) conducted four cultural resources surveys within the Eagle Ford Play, Central Eagle Ford Zone, at the request of EOG Resources, Inc. (EOG).
 The Central Eagle Ford Zone includes portions of De Witt, Gonzales, Karnes, and Wilson Counties (Figure 1-1, Vicinity Map).
-The project areas subjected to cultural resources investigations during the month of December included the proposed Ginobili-Leonard Gathering Pipeline and HB Unit #1H, #2H, and #3H Access Road (Figure 1-2, Project Location Map).
-Each Area of Potential Effect (APE) was a 75-foot (23-meter [m]) wide Right-of-Way (ROW) consisting of a 50-foot (15-m) wide permanent easement and a 25-foot (8-m) wide temporary construction easement.
-The results from the survey of each project are presented herein.
-2.0 ENVIRONMENTAL CONTEXT OF THE CENTRAL EAGLE FORD ZONE

-The Eagle Ford Shale Region covers a large portion of south and southeast Texas totaling approximately 22,000 square miles.
+The projects subjected to cultural resources investigations were the Winwood Unit #1H and #2H Access Road, Manchaca Unit #5H, #6H, #7H, #8H, #9H, and #10H Flowlines, Winona Unit #14 Gas Lift Line, and Allman-Fleetwood Unit Gas Lift Line (Figure 1-2).
+Each Area of Potential Effect (APE) was a 75-foot (23-meter [m]) wide right-of-way (ROW) consisting of a 50-foot (15-m) wide permanent easement and a 25-foot (8m) wide temporary construction easement.
+ENVIRONMENTAL CONTEXT OF THE CENTRAL EAGLE FORD ZONE 2.0 The Eagle Ford Shale Region covers a large portion of south and southeast Texas totaling approximately 22,000 square miles (35,405.6 square kilometers [km2]).
 This region of Texas can be broken down into zones reflecting biologic, geologic, physiographic, and cultural diversity within the Eagle Ford Shale.
-The Central Eagle Ford Zone is an area characteristic of the Texan Biotic Province (Blair 1950).
-This is a transitional vegetative zone between northern hardwoods and the southern scrubland.
+The Central Eagle Ford Zone is an area characteristic of the Texan Biotic Province (Blair 1950); a transitional vegetative zone between northern hardwoods and the southern scrubland.
 The Texan Biotic Province is a broad ecotonal area between the forested regions of eastern Texas and the grasslands of western and northern Texas.
 The region is characterized by a series of gently rolling uplands dissected by few streams and minor tributaries; and as such, riparian areas are somewhat common.
 The Central Eagle Ford Zone extends south and southeast from San Antonio to the south Karnes County line.
 The zone extends northeastward to central Lavaca County and northwest to northern Gonzales County (See Figure 1-1).
 This area is crisscrossed by two major rivers; the San Antonio and the Atascosa.
-The San Antonio River crosses the Central Eagle Ford Zone on a west-to-east axis.
+The San Antonio River crosses the Central Eagle Ford Zone on a west to east axis.
 Major creeks, including Cibolo, Escondido, and Ecleto Creeks, flow in to the San Antonio River, which connects with the Guadalupe River before it empties into the Gulf of Mexico.
-The Atascosa River traverses the zone on a roughly north-to-south axis, joining with the Frio River north of Three Rivers, Texas.
+The Atascosa River traverses the zone on a roughly north to south axis, joining with the Frio River north of Three Rivers, Texas.
 The Frio River empties to the Nueces River south of town.
 The Atascosa is fed by numerous named creeks and their tributaries which are dry for most of the year.
 2.1 LAND USE Currently, the most common uses for land falling within the Central Eagle Ford Zone are cattle ranching, crop cultivation, oil and gas field development, and lease hunting.
 Many of the common land uses result in the clearing of the omnipresent invasive thorn brush so that development can proceed.
 The persistent problem of invading brush and cacti is often addressed by "chaining", whereby a heavy chain is dragged across the landscape by bulldozers, uprooting unwanted brush.
 Additionally, large senderos are often cut through the vegetation to facilitate wildlife management and seismic surveys.
 Root plowing, using a large tracked bulldozer and a dragging blade, is also used to clear brush.
 All clearing methods are disruptive to archeological sites.
 Poor soil conservation practices have resulted in the depletion of top soil, exposing clay pans across some areas.